GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for their constructive feedback which greatly improved the manuscript.
 We thank Bernd Husemann for his help with the QDeblend3D software and sharing his expertise on quasar subtraction.
 MM would like to thank Toby Brown for his helpful advice, particularly on creating the kinematic maps.

 This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
-These observations are associated with program \#1222, as part of the NIRSpec Galaxy Assembly IFS GTO program.
+These observations are associated with program \#1222, as part of the Galaxy Assembly with NIRSpec IFS GTO program.

 MAM acknowledges the support of a National Research Council of Canada Plaskett Fellowship, and the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.
 SA, BRP and MP acknowledge support from the research project PID2021-127718NB-I00 of the Spanish Ministry of Science and Innovation/State Agency of Research (MICIN/AEI).
 MP also acknowledges support from the Programa Atracci\'on de Talento de la Comunidad de Madrid via grant 2018-T2/TIC-11715.
 RM, JS and FDE acknowledge support by the Science and Technology Facilities Council (STFC), from the ERC Advanced Grant 695671 ``QUENCH''.
 RM and JS also acknowledge funding from a research professorship from the Royal Society.
 GC acknowledges the support of the INAF Large Grant 2022 ``The metal circle: a new sharp view of the baryon cycle up to Cosmic Dawn with the latest generation IFU facilities''.
 H{\"U} gratefully acknowledges support by the Isaac Newton Trust and by the Kavli Foundation through a Newton-Kavli Junior Fellowship.
 AJB, GCJ and AJC acknowledge funding from the ``FirstGalaxies'' Advanced Grant from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 789056).
 SC acknowledges support from the European Union (ERC, WINGS,101040227).
 PGP-G acknowledges support from Spanish Ministerio de Ciencia e Innovaci\'on MCIN/AEI/10.13039/501100011033 through grant PGC2018-093499-B-I00.
 The Cosmic Dawn Center (DAWN) is funded by the Danish National Research Foundation under grant no.140